 MATH 0987.
 Foundations for Quantitative Reasoning.
-This is the first course in a year-long pathway leading to MATH 0997 and MATH 1001 in the second semester.
-This course integrates numeracy, proportional reasoning, algabraic reasoning, and understanding of functions.
-Students will develop concptual and procedural tools that support the use of key mathematical concepts in a variety of contexts.
+This is the first course in a yearlong pathway leading to MATH 0997 and MATH 1001 in the second semester.
+This course integrates numeracy, proportional reasoning, algebraic reasoning, and understanding of functions.
+Students will develop conceptual and procedural tools that support the use of key mathematical concepts in a variety of contexts.
 4-0-4 (Institutional Credit)